UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 - `collateralPerPair:` The amount of collateral required to mint each long and short pair.
 Default set to `1000000000000000000`
 - `priceIdentifier"` The approved price identifier to be used
 - `collateralToken:` Collateral currency to be used to be deposited
+- `pairName"` The name of token pairs (i.e. both the long and short tokens)
+- `longSynthName:` The extended name of the long token
+- `longSynthSymbol` The ticker name of the long token or ticker symbol
-- `syntheticName:` The long name of the token
+- `shortSynthName:` The extended name of the short token
-- `syntheticSymbol:` The short name of the token or ticker symbol
+- `shortSynthSymbol:` The ticker name of the short token or ticker symbol
+- `customAncillaryData"` Set the format of the ancillary data
+- `optimisticOracleLivenessTime:` the time, set in seconds, for how long each Optimistic Oracle request can be disputed
-- `financialProductLibrary:` The financial library your contract will use to calculate the payment at expiry.
+- `fpl:` The financial library your contract will use to calculate the payment at expiry.
 For the list of the available financial product libraries we have available, you can go [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries).

 ## Deploying on Mumbai